• Contact

 In this visionary book, Urs Gasser and Viktor Mayer-Schönberger show how the quick embrace of technological solutions can lead to results we don’t always want, and they explain how society itself can provide guardrails more suited to the digital age, ones that empower individual choice while accounting for the social good, encourage flexibility in the face of changing circumstances, and ultimately help us to make better decisions as we tackle the most daunting problems of our times, such as global injustice and climate change.

 Whether we change jobs, buy a house, or quit smoking, thousands of decisions large and small shape our daily lives.
 Decisions drive our economies, seal the fate of democracies, create war or peace, and affect the well-being of our planet.
-Guardrails challenges the notion that technology should step in where our own decision making fails, laying out a surprisingly human-centered set of principles that can create new spaces for better decisions and a more equitable and prosperous society.
+Guardrails challenges the notion that technology should step in where our own decision making fails, laying out a surprisingly human-centered set of principles that can create new spaces for better decisions and a more innovative and prosperous society.

 "An impressively detailed and useful book that is also short, fascinating, and readable. . . .
 I have never before encountered so much clarity about the full context of governance and how all its components relate to AI."---Joanna Bryson, Science